hgryoo/cubrid-manual/en/api/oledb.rst

 CUBRID OLE DB driver is written based on CCI API so affected by CCI configurations such as **CCI_DEFAULT_AUTOCOMMIT**.

-..
-FIXME: To download OLD DB driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-oledb-driver .
+To download OLD DB driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-oledb-driver .

 .. note::

     *   If your CUBRID OLEDB driver version is 9.1.0.p1 or later, only one installation package is needed for both Windows 32 bit and 64 bit.
 Our new OLEDB installer supports CUBRID DB engine 8.4.1 or later.
     *   If your CUBRID OLEDB Driver version is 9.1.0 or older, it may have a problem on 64 bit operating system.

-..
-FIXME: Please see our installation tutorial for an old version: http://www.cubrid.org/wiki_apis/entry/cubrid-oledb-driver-installation-instructions-old
+Please see our installation tutorial for an old version: http://www.cubrid.org/wiki_apis/entry/cubrid-oledb-driver-installation-instructions-old

 Installing and Configuring OLE DB
 =================================